 Other causes in this category include:

 - blocked blood vessels

 - marathon running

 - pathological muscle exertion

-Genetic and metabolic disorders
+Genetic and Metabolic Disorders

-Genetic disorders that can lead to rhabdomyolysis include:
+Other genetic disorders that can lead to rhabdomyolysis include:

-- a carnitine deficiency
+- carnitine deficiency

 - McArdle’s disease

 - lactate dehydrogenase deficiency